zanderson3j/dark_arts/README.md

 Starting at 0xf00 and calling at 0xf1a gives an offset of 26 bytes.

 ### Conclusion

 The week was a little overwhelming when looking into the details, but looking at the big picture, it was easier too digest.
 I enjoyed finally learning more about rootkits since it is a term I had heard many times, but only loosely understood.
 It was a challenging experience and good information, but I am looking forward to getting into higher level sercurity in the next few weeks, because I feel it will be more directly related to things I will be working on at my job and in the future.

+Works Cited: All Information Used in Preparing this Post came from the Oregon State Lectures from Aditya Kapoor.

 ## Week 4 (2/5/19)